-A few other people read and gave invaluable input on this book: Melinda Holmes, Ph.D.; Craig Roegner, RAC, federal ATF; and Michael Annese, a fire department battalion chief, author of The Victory Cycle (2015), and a successful candidate in past assessment center processes.
+Others who read and gave invaluable input on this book include: Dr. Melinda Holmes; Craig Roegner, RAC, federal ATF; and Michael Annese, a fire department battalion chief, author of The Victory Cycle (2015), and a successful candidate in past assessment center processes.